-The Aquarian Age has arrived, similar to when the North Star aligned with the birth of Jesus and the Piscean Era began.
-Planets were aligning themselves once again, cycles within cycles over the millennium.
+The Aquarian Age has arrived, similar to when the North Star aligned with the birth of Jesus and the Piscean Era.
+Planets aligning themselves once again, cycles within cycles over the millennium.

-Many cultures follow the movement of the planets, and some suggest this.
-The age of Communication started with the invention of the printing press, as it takes time for energy to build and create shifts in our lives.
+Many cultures follow the movement of the planets, and some suggest this Age of Communication started with the invention of the printing press, as it takes time for energy to build and create shifts in our lives.